Skip to content

 Graduate Student Well-being Collective

 The Graduate Student Wellness Collective comprises of faculty, staff, and students from UR graduate schools.
 The Collective’s work centers on improving the well-being of graduate students.
 Our meetings are open to the public.
-Collective members volunteer for events, help to promote offerings and resources available on campus for graduate students, and also be able to interact more directly with the Leadership team to bring changes in resources and practices at the University.
+Collective members volunteer for events, help to promote offerings and resources available on campus for graduate students, and also be able to interact more directly with campus partners to bring changes in resources and practices at the University.

 Programming